akoumjian/datefinder/README.rst

 A python module for locating dates inside text.
 Use this package to extract all sorts of date like strings from a document and turn them into datetime objects.

-This module finds the likely datetime strings and then uses the
+This module finds the likely datetime strings and then uses
-`dateparser <https://github.com/scrapinghub/dateparser>`_ package to convert to the datetime object.
+`dateutil`to convert to the datetime object.

 Installation